-CPE – ECVC: 30 years of unified peasant struggle
+CPE – ECVC: over 30 years of unified peasant struggle

 In 2008, the organisations formerly gathered in the Coordination Paysanne Européenne (CPE – European Farmers Coordination) merged with the COAG (Coordination of Farmer and Livestock Owner Organisations from Spain) and other farmers’ organisations to form the European Coordination Via Campesina.

 It was in 1986 that after five years of efforts, the process to bring European farmers’ organisations together culminated with the creation of the Coordination Paysanne Européenne.

 The idea that farmers should be linked as partners and not competitors, pushed a group of progressive farmers organisations seeking alternatives to productivism to work together.
 In 1986, after much preparation, they met in Madrid the 4th of December and – through the signing of a common declaration – officially established the CPE.
 The new platform sought to: